 How Much Energy Does AI Use?
 The Real 2026 Numbers

 How much energy does AI use?
 A single normal text prompt uses roughly 0.24 watt-hours, Google’s official figure for a median Gemini prompt, to about 0.34 watt-hours for an average ChatGPT query.
 That is about what an oven uses in one second.
 The model you pick changes everything.
+For a chatbot built specifically around lighter, lower-energy models, see our GreenPT review.
 An independent 2025 benchmark put Claude Sonnet at roughly 2.8 Wh for a medium prompt, DeepSeek-V3 near 2 Wh for a medium prompt, and DeepSeek-R1 reasoning at about 29 Wh, the same heavyweight tier as GPT-5-class models.
 Credible per-prompt estimates span more than 65x.
-At scale the picture is enormous, with global data centers consuming about 415 terawatt-hours of electricity in 2024 […]
+At scale the picture is […]

 Thumbnail for “Anthropic vs OpenAI: Who’s Winning the AI Race in 2026?” featuring bold yellow and white text beside glowing Claude and ChatGPT-style app icons facing off across a neon split background.
 The dark blue and purple tech design highlights the 2026 AI race between Anthropic and OpenAI.